Princeton Summer Theater: Visitor FAQ

 What else can I see in Princeton while I'm in town for a show?

-The Princeton University Art Museum is world class, and also happens to be our next door neighbor - why not come enjoy a full day of culture in this part of campus?
+The Princeton University Art Museum is world class, and also happens to be our next door neighbor, so why not come enjoy a full day of culture in this part of campus?
 Otherwise, the Princeton Tour Company offers fabulous themed tours of both town and campus that cater to a number of tastes.

 How do I pick up my tickets at Will Call?

-Will Call tickets are held in the Charrier Room, and can be picked up starting ninety minutes before the performance.
-Fret not - there is almost never a wait at Will Call, even on the busiest of nights.
+Will Call tickets are held in the Charrier Room of the Hamilton Murray Theater, and can be picked up starting ninety minutes before the performance.
+Fret not: there is almost never a wait at Will Call, even on the busiest of nights.

 can I buy tickets at McCarter?
 At University Ticketing?